-Stop trying to compete with the more experienced, higher-profile, big-spending lawyers.
-Find your own "small town."
-You'll not only find prosperity, but also greater practice satisfaction and balance.
+Stop trying to compete with the more experienced, higher-profile, big-spending lawyers. ind prosperity, but also greater practice

 Step 6: Better Client Service

 Notice I didn't say "being a better lawyer."
 That's not what I mean.

 Most prospects don't really know how to evaluate your skills as a lawyer.
 They only know what a friend told them about you, or what you said about yourself on your website or in an ad.
 And at the end of their initial meeting with you, they will likely decide on a visceral level if they "liked you" or "felt good about you."